llmrisks/llmrisks.github.io/src/content/post/week8.md

 The Transformer model is a type of neural network architecture primarily used in the field of natural language processing.

-**Advantage**
+**Key Advantage:**
-Unlike models that process sentences sequentially, the Transformer model processes the whole sentence at once, which can lead to faster computation and the ability to parallelize the process.
+Unlike models that process sentences sequentially, a Transformer processes the whole sentence at once, which can lead to faster computation and the ability to parallelize the process.

 <div class="slide">
   <img src="../images/week8/slide_9.png" alt="">